iamdevonbutler/mongorules/README.md

 - 'iso8601'
 - 'unix' (timestamp)
-- custom: e.g. 'MM-DD-YYYY' ([moment.js](http://momentjs.com/docs/#/parsing/string-format/) custom date format in strict mode)
+- custom: e.g. 'MM-DD-YYYY' ([moment.js custom date formats](http://momentjs.com/docs/#/parsing/string-format/) in strict mode)

-Mongoproxy also supports arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type.
-See [supported data structures](#).
+*Mongoproxy also supports types for arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type.
+See [supported data structures](#).*

 ### The 'sanitize' and 'denyXSS' properties

-The `sanitize` property passes values through Yahoo's [XSS Filters](https://github.com/yahoo/xss-filters)
+The 'sanitize' property passes values through Yahoo's [XSS Filters](https://github.com/yahoo/xss-filters) module.

-The `denyXSS` property will fail validation if given a string contains XSS.
+The 'denyXSS' property will fail validation if given a string containing XSS.

-These properties, along with `trim`, and `lowercase`, can only be set on Strings.

 ### The 'minLength' and 'maxLength' properties

 Enforces min and max length values on arrays.

-- Array of values: checks number of values.
+- Array of values: validates number of values.
-- Array of objects: checks number of objects.
+- Array of objects: validates number of objects.
-- Array of arrays of values: checks number of nested arrays.
+- Array of arrays of values: validates number of nested arrays.
-- Array of arrays of object: checks number of nested arrays.
+- Array of arrays of object: validates number of nested arrays.

 *Note: to validate the number of values in the inner arrays, use the custom `validate` function.*

 ### The 'validation' property
 The custom validation handler accepts one parameter, the field value, and should return either `true` or `false`.
 The function is executed after the standard validation properties.

+**For arrays:**

 - Array of values: passes each value to the validation function.
 - Array of objects: passes each object to the validation function.
 - Array of arrays of values: passes each inner array to the validation function.
 - Array of arrays of objects: passes each inner array to the validation function.

-*Note: for arrays containing objects, the `validate` function can be set on each object property.*
+*Note: for arrays containing objects, the `validate` function can be set on each object property in addition to the field property.*

+## Field transformations

+### 'trim' and 'lowercase' properties
+The 'trim' and 'lowercase' properties accept a Boolean and can only be set on Strings.

 ### The 'transform' property
 The custom transform handler accepts one parameter, the field value, and should return the manupliated value.
 The function is executed after the standard transformation properties.

 The values passed to the `transform` function for each data structure mimic the values passed to the `validation` function.

-*Note: for arrays containing objects, the `transform` function can be set on each object property.*
+*Note: for arrays containing objects, the `transform` function can be set on each object property in addition to the field property.*

 ## Static methods
 @todo have `this` eql mongoproxy (this.users.find({}))